 To collect representative samples, groundwater wells must be adequately purged prior to sampling.
-Purging will require removing three to five volumes of standing water in rapidly recharging wells and at least one volume from wells with slow recharge rates.
+Purging will require removing three to five volumes of standing water in rapidly recharging wells and at least one volume from wells with slow recharge rate.
+In addition to the required well volumes, water quality parameters (pH, temperature, specific conductivity and turbidity) should have stabilized prior to sampling.
 Sampling should commence as soon as adequate recharge has occurred.
 Although not required, it is recommended that purging and sampling occur at least 24 hours after development.

 - 1. Remove well cover ensuring no foreign material enters the well. - 2.
 Monitor the interior of the riser pipe for organic vapors using a PID.
 If reading of greater than 5 ppm is recorded, the well will be vented until levels are below 5 ppm before pumping is started. - 3.
 Measure the water level below top of casing using an electronic water level indicator. - 4.
 Determine the volume of water within the well by knowing the total depth of the well. - 5.
-Wash the end of the probe with soap and rinse with deionized water between wells.

-- 6. Utilize dedicated, new polyethylene discharge and intake tubing (preferably 1⁄2 inch diameter HDPE and cannot use LDPE for emerging contaminants) for each well. - 7.
-Purge using bailers until the required volume is removed.
-If the well purges to dryness and recharges within 15 minutes, water can be removed as it recharges.
-If the well purges to dryness and is greater than 15 minutes, purging is terminated. - 8.
-Purge until at least 1 volume of water is removed, but 3-5 volumes of water is preferred if recharge is sufficiently fast. - 9.
+Wash the end of the probe with soap and rinse with deionized water between wells. - 6.
+Calibrate field instruments for measuring water quality parameters (e.g., pH, specific conductance, turbidity, etc.) - 7.
+In all wells, a peristaltic pump will be used to purge the required water volume (i.e., until stabilization of pH, temperature specific conductivity and turbidity).
+If depths to water exceed about 25 feet below ground, bailers and/or submersible pumps may be used. - 8.
+Utilize dedicated, new polyethylene bailers and tubing for sampling.
+If sampling for emerging contaminants such a PFAS, HDPE bailers and tubing must be used. - 9.
+Purge until the required volume is removed.
+If the well purges to dryness and recharges within 15 minutes, purging can continue as it recharges.
+If the well purges to dryness and recharge is greater than 15 minutes, purging is terminated and sampling can occur as soon as the well recharges. - 10.
 Calculate well volumes and record measurements for pH, temperature, turbidity, and conductivity during the purging along with physical observations.

-3.4 WELL SAMPLING PROCEDURES
+3.4 Well Sampling Procedures

 - 1. Perform well sampling within 24 hours of purging if well has recovered sufficiently to sample.
 If sufficient volume for analytical testing cannot be obtained from a well or if recharge exceeds 24 hours, then DEC should be consulted on analytical priorities and validity of the sample. - 2.
-Collect sample using bailers into appropriate containers. - 3.
+Collect sample using appropriate containers. - 3.
 Label sample bottles using a waterproof permanent marker per procedures outlined below. - 4.
 Use verifiably clean sample bottles (containing required preservatives) and place samples on ice in coolers for transport to the analytical laboratory, who will certify bottles are analyte-free. - 5.
+Initiate chain-of-custody.

-Initiate chain-of-custody. - 6.
-Collect separate sample into a 120 milliliter (mL) plastic container to measure pH, conductivity, turbidity, and temperature in the field. - 7.
-Record well sampling data field notebook and on the Well Development/Purging Log.
+6. Record well sampling data field notebook and on the Well Development/Purging Log.